Richards-Tyler/Senior-Project/README.md

 5. Plug in the iPad
 6. Select the device on the deployment list
 7. Click on the plus sign
-8. On the iPad, go to Settings General Device Management  Click on the Developer App Click Trust and then Trust
+8. On the iPad, go to Settings -> General -> Device Management -> Click on the Developer App -> Click Trust and then Trust
 9. The application is installed on the Ipad.

 Instructions for e-mailing the spreadsheet after data is collected.